janpolowinski/dswarm-temporary-docu/Neo4j-extension.md

 (result should be "pong")

-_Attention: links go to localhost and datamodel 4 is expected to exist!_
+__note__: links go to localhost and datamodel 4 is expected to exist

  * return all data models as RDF